 Monarch Watch Tagging Program

-2024 tagging kits are available for preorder via shop.monarchwatch.org.
+The 2024 tagging season is coming to a close.
+2025 tagging kits will available for preorder via shop.monarchwatch.org in January.
 All preorders will be shipped beginning in July to arrive ahead of the migration in your area.
 Orders for tags placed after July 21 should arrive within 7-10 days but priority will be given to preorders and areas that will experience the migration first.

 Looking for tag recoveries?
 The TAG RECOVERY LISTS are available below.